kyverno/website/content/en/policies/other/restrict_ingress_classes.md

 ---
+type: "docs"
-title: "Restrict Ingress Classes"
+title: Restrict Ingress Classes
-category: Sample
-policyType: "validate"
+linkTitle: Restrict Ingress Classes
+weight: 22
 description: >
     It can be useful to restrict Ingress resources to a set of known ingress classes  that are allowed in the cluster.
 You can customize this policy to allow ingress  classes that are configured in the cluster.
 ---